RiteshTiwari-2003/nodejs-authorization-and-authentication-system/Readme.md

 and our url path is http://localhost:5000/api/auth/register/, now in write field write username and password in a object and send the request.

 # 2. create user login

+now again go in post man for login user , now we need to create another request user login it will be post request and url is http://localhost:5000/api/auth/login/, again in header we choose key as accept and value application/json, and in body section we cjhoose raw and json format choose in dropdown now paste same method as you wrote in register then send the request then output come a object of object, in which one key value is login is successfull

+# 3. update user